cs-ed/edtech-plan-aashton18/README.md

     * Audio - Stereo speakers, 3.5 mm headphone jack
     * Input - Magic keyboard; Magic mouse
     * Wireless - Wi-Fi; Bluetooth
-    * Size - Height - 20.3 in; Width - 25.6 in; Depth - 8 in; Weight - 19.7 lbs
-    * Electrical - 100-240V AC
   * Justification
-    * Meets recommended hardware, graphic card, and RAM needed for graphic design & 3D rendering.
+    * Meets recommended hardware, graphic card, and RAM needed for future graphic design & 3D rendering course using Blender.
-      * The summer Digital Art course will be developed into a year-long course in conjunction with the Art department in the future.
-These Macs will support that course in the future.
+      * A Digital Art course will be developed into a year-long course in conjunction with the Art department for the 2022-2023.
+These Macs will support that course.
       * [Blender requirements](https://www.blender.org/download/requirements/)
     * Large screen, mouse, and keyboard allow students to read and develop code easily for their interactive projects.
     * All-in-one desktop minimizes cords and increases desk space for students to work.